 Through her art practice, she is attempting to make sense of her own feminist spirituality within systems of flourishing and suffering.
 CMM's work has always highlighted and asked questions about individual agency, and the experience of being locked in cycles of redemption and reemergence.
 These reoccurring threads, now woven into narratives around site specificity and our connection to place, coalesce into new work that asks what our own individual roles and journeys are as we brace for the impact of our climate emergency.

 In the past year, her work has been shown throughout the Midwest, at Louisiana State University for the Queeramics Symposium, in Ceramics Monthly, Emergency Index V. 8 and V. 9, and Aesthetica Magazine.
-She is currently preparing for her research trip and solo show in Berlin, Germany, at LiTEHAUS GALERIE & PROJEKTRAUM, slated for 2021.
+She is currently preparing for her research trip and solo show in Berlin, Germany, at LiTEHAUS GALERIE & PROJEKTRAUM, slated for early 2022.
+CMM's next upcoming solo show is scheduled at ARTIFACT gallery, New York, NY, on January 11-29, 2023.

-She is currently living and making work in Cedar Rapids, Iowa.
+She is currently living and making work in Madison, Wisconsin.